telerik/xaml-docs/knowledge-base/kb-filedialogs-typeconverter-exception.md

 2. Find the __Telerik.Windows.Controls.FileDialogs.xaml__ file in the Telerik UI for WPF installation folder and open it.
 3. From the .xaml file, copy the following resources (with x:Keys set to) "layoutTypeIconConverter", "LayoutConfiguratorItemTemplate", "LayoutConfiguratorSelectedItemTemplate" and "ExplorerControlTemplate".
 Then, paste the resources in your project.
 4. In the copied resources replace the `LayoutTypeToIconConverter` with the new `CustomLayoutTypeToIconConverter`.
-5. Add an implicit style that `ControlTemplate` of the `ExplorerControl` to all file dialogs.
+5. Add an implicit style that sets the `ControlTemplate` of the `ExplorerControl` to all file dialogs.
 6. You can wrap the resources in a new ResourceDictionary.
 The following example shows how the dictionary should look.
 The example uses the __Windows 11__ theme, but you can use the resources from any other theme.

 	#### __[XAML]__